 At the center of all this talent and innovation was the famous Arthur Freed unit at MGM Pictures.
-Freed built his initial reputation in 1939 with the legendary film The Wizard of Oz, and went on to supervise forty more musicals over the next twenty years, including classics like On the Town, Brigadoon, Bells are Ringing, and Gigi.
-Freed’s success was due not only to his individual talent, but also for his ability to put together teams of diverse abilities in order to create films “the total film musical experience”.
-One of his most fruitful partnerships was with the former Broadway director Vincente Minnelli who Freed lured to MGM in 1940.
-Freed and Minnelli’s collaboration yielded a lengthy list of legendary films, including the 1944 classic Meet Me in St. Louis (1944) with its immortal standards “Have Yourself a Merry Little Christmas”, “The Boy Next Door” and “The Trolley Song”.
+Freed built his initial reputation in 1939 with the legendary film The Wizard of Oz, and went on to supervise forty more musicals over the next twenty years, including classics like On the Town, Bells are Ringing, and Gigi.
+Freed’s success was due not only to his individual talent, but also for his ability to put together teams of diverse abilities in order to create films “the total film musical experience.”
+One of his most fruitful partnerships was with the former Broadway director Vincente Minnelli, whom Freed lured to MGM in 1940.
+Freed and Minnelli’s collaboration yielded a lengthy list of legendary films, including the 1944 classic Meet Me in St. Louis (1944), with its immortal standards “Have Yourself a Merry Little Christmas,” “The Boy Next Door,” and “The Trolley Song.”

 The Fall From Grace

 To be fair, Hollywood’s reliance on Broadway resulted in more than a mere recycling of old material and in a number of instances resulted in enduring films that rivaled the stage version in the public’s imagination.
-This stage to screen magic included the 1964 film adaptation of Alan Jay Lerner and Frederick Loewe’s theatrical masterpiece, My Fair Lady, which won the Academy Award for best picture.
-In 1968 Barbara Streisand won an Academy Award of her own when she reprised her role as Fanny Brice in the film adaptation of Funny Girl.
+In 1968, Barbara Streisand won an Academy Award when she reprised her role as Fanny Brice in the film adaptation of Funny Girl.
 And Bob Fosse repeatedly demonstrated the stage musical’s cinematic potential by directing film adaptations of Sweet Charity and Cabaret, for which he won an Academy Award as well.

 Musicals on the Small Screen